dmwoods38/QualysReporting/Readme.md

 Disclaimer: This is not associated with Qualys in any way, this is just the skeleton of something I have created that fits my needs.

+Apologies for the poor packaging and coding.
+I will be improving both in the future.

 # Versions
 ## v 0.2.0
 Stuff actually works now.
 Setup instructions and dockerfile/containers to come.